hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 sh deployDockerHardHatContract.sh
 ```

-#### Using the Goerli Network

-TODO

 ### Starting the React frontend UI

 1. Start the react app based on the documentation in the net-emissions-token-network [here](net-emissions-token-network/README.md).

-2. Register a wallet as an Audited Emissions Token Dealer via the UI
+2. Register a wallet as an Audited Emissions Token Dealer via the UI.

 ### Starting the fabric network